tonyjsouthern/MultiScrape/readme.md

 1) You must have Node.JS installed on your computer.
 To download Node.Js you can visit the offiicial site here: [www.nodejs.org](https://nodejs.org/en/download/ )
 2) Clone the repository and run `npm install`
-3) Navigate to the directory and `npm start` to start the application
+3) `npm start` to start the application

 ### Running the application on windows:
 1) You must have Node.JS installed on your computer.
 To download Node.Js you can visit the offiicial site here: [www.nodejs.org](https://nodejs.org/en/download/ )
+2) Download the zip above and unzip to a folder
-2) Click the install bat file and wait for the command prompt to exit
+3) Click the install bat file and wait for the command prompt to exit
-3) Click "Run" bat file and the program will execute
+4) Click "Run" bat file and the program will execute

 ## Configuration